jtemplon/nicar-github-101/README.md

 # nicar-github-101

 Welcome to Github 101 at NICAR.
-Here are some terms that you might find useful.
+Here is some information that you might find useful.

 ## Terms